Learnerships provide brilliant opportunities for candidates to improve their job prospects and career development.

 Learnership class based sessions or contact times with the training provider usually occurs on a monthly basis.
 Learners sign a contract with an employer and a training provider who is accredited for the qualification.

 The Department of Higher Education and Training advises learners to obtain a copy of this accreditation certificate and to check the credentials.
 There are many tsotsis who exploit the youth and make false promises about qualifications.
 Get the paper work ok!

 Sometimes training is completed in 12 months, other times it extends to 18 months.
 The time allocated to contact sessions vary from one workplace to the next.
 Qualifications are designed to be delivered over 12 months, if learners struggle it’s often extended.

 Why is a qualification time extended?
 Many firms exploit youth and could try to extend contracts and obstruct training so they can have cheap labour for longer.

 Companies commit anything from one day to 10 days per month.
 The less contact time you have with the facilitators and assessors – the more challenging the program will be.

 If you have work experience you won’t struggle as much as those who are inexperienced.
 This is because you can apply your experience to the training whereas those with no experience have much more to learn from scratch.

 Are you an employee or learner?

-  We are studying labour market contracts to look for unfair labour clauses and infringements on human rights.
+We study labour market contracts to look for unfair labour clauses and infringements on human rights.

 Send us your employment or learnership contracts and assist in stopping continued exploitation and reduction of rights.